moldis-group/home/index.md

 ### Positions Open

-We have positions open for Junior research fellows, Ph.D. students and Postdoc fellows to work on our projects on
+We have positions open for Junior research fellows, I-Ph.D. / Ph.D. students and Postdoc fellows to work on our projects on
 - computational chemistry
 - computational materials science
 - cheminformatics